tengbao/vanta/README.md

 ## Local Dev:

-Clone the repo, run `npm run dev`, and go to localhost:8080.
+Clone the repo, run `npm install` and `npm run dev`, and go to localhost:8080.

 ## Credits